sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-read-and-parse-json.rst

-REST APIcRead and Parse JSON
+REST API Read and Parse JSON
 =============

 This workflow reads in a single record JSON from the given URL.
 It then parses the dataset and prints the result.